 More Resources We Provide

-Cool swag: We want you to look and feel like a team, so we provide you with an awesome hat and t-shirt delivered through your Team Leader.
-You’ll not only look great, but be supporting a fair trade women’s cooperative in Nicaragua.
-Just another way your trip makes a difference.
+Cool swag: We want you to look and feel like a team, so we provide you with an awesome hat, t-shirt, and a country patch delivered through your Team Leader.

 Travel Insurance: Every volunteer is provided with emergency traveler’s insurance which covers things like emergency medical, medical evacuation, loss of luggage, 24-hour assistance services, and much more.
 The benefit guide outlining the full c overages can be found in the guidebooks.
 (Note: This is not trip cancellation insurance, which you can buy from your airline at the time of purchase.)